MikeHughesKent/PyFibreBundle/docs/source/linear_interp.rst

     gridSize = 512
     calib = pybundle.calib_tri_interp(calibImg, coreSize, gridSize, normalise = calibImg, automask = True)

 Here we have specified ``coreSize = 3`` which is the approximate core spacing in the image.
 This assists the calibration routine in finding all cores.
-If unknown it can be estimate using ``find_core_spacing``.
+If unknown it can be estimated using ``find_core_spacing``.

 The ``gridSize`` is the number of pixels in each dimensions of the reconstructed image, which is square.